kurtameyer/WeatherAPI_GPX_Project/README.md

 Mapping: Visualizes data points on a map with important weather data available as tooltips for each point.
 Wind direction in degrees is converted to compass points.

 Usage:
-Prepare GPX data from Strave, name them in the format Morning_RideMM.DD.YY.gpx or Afternoon_RideMM.DD.YY.gpx.
+Prepare GPX data from Strava, name them in the format Morning_RideMM.DD.YY.gpx or Afternoon_RideMM.DD.YY.gpx.
 Run the program using the date for which you want to fetch weather details as an argument.
 The program will save a map with tooltips providing wind speed, wind direction, and sunset time for each point.